Promoting Clan Renewal

 This led to the first Rally of the Clans, with the O’Donnell Clan in premier place: it was the last to fold to English domination, and would be the first to arise phoenix-like.
 Thus the O’Donnell Clan Association was born out of the O’Donnell Clan Rally at the Rally of the Clans under the auspices of An Tóstal, in Donegal, at Easter 1954.
 At the time, this was under the patronage of the Lord Bishop of Raphoe, whose own appointment used to be subject to the Jus Patronus of the O’Donnell kings and princes of Tyrconnell.
 The sanctifying role of the Church had always been a crucial element of inaugurations.
 Thus after 350 years, a new Chief of the Clan John O’Donel of Monkstown, was inaugurated in 1954 with the derbfine concurrence of Count Gabriel O’Donell von Tyrconnell, et al. and having been already gazetted as Chief of the Name in 1945.
 This is the legacy we now renew, and mark for its 70th anniversary this year.
 Back in 1954 a similar inauguration, of Geoffrey O’Donoghue of Enniscorthy, took place in Killarney, County Kerry, in the shadow of Ross Castle.

 The Interim Council held its first meeting online on 5 April 2024, the International Day of Conscience, and, based on the mandate given at the ODCA Gathering in Donegal on 8 August 2013, namely to develop a new Constitution, adopted the new Constitution of the ODCA, with minor modifications, and subject to ratification at the Extraordinary General Meeting scheduled for 9 June 2024, St. ColmCille/Columba’s Day.
+In due course, the Interim Council stood down, upon the elelction of a new Council and ratification of the new Constitution on 9 June 2024 in Lough Eske Castle.

-The reformed clan association aims to sustain the global community of Irish and diaspora kinship around the heritage of the O’Donnells of Tyrconnell, building on its previous iterations in 1954, 1989 and 1997, and provide a platform for Clan community renewal and promotion, including establishment of chapters in Ireland and in the diaspora, cultural events, and publication of a new newsletter and annual journal.
+The reformed clan association aims to sustain the global community of Irish and diaspora kinship around the heritage of the O’Donnells of Tyrconnell, building on its previous iterations in 1954, 1989 and 1997, and provide a platform for Clan community renewal and promotion, including establishment of chapters in Ireland and in the diaspora, cultural events, and publication of a new news bulletin and annual journal.

 The O'Donnell Clan Renewal